Million-Dollar SaaS Companies, Which Have No… Offices

 8. Fully Remote SaaS Company GROOVE

-Groove is a web-based help desk software to help small businesses manage their online customer support.
-Alex Turnbull (a non-tech founder) launched his SaaS startup company in 2011.
+Alex Turnbull (a non-tech founder) launched his SaaS startup company Groove in 2011.
 He hired an agency to build the first iteration of the product.
 After that, he began building out his own team: first, with part-time contractors, and then he hired those who fit best as full-time employees.
-Today, Groove’s 100% remote team earns more than $5M / year in recurring revenue (2016).
+Today, Groove consists of 100% remote team (across 9 time zones).

 Alex Turnbull: “After nearly five years of learning — and often, stumbling — there are three key “wins” that help our remote team stay productive and connected across nine different time zones: 1) Have One Time Where Everybody Meets, 2) Get Asynchronous Communication Right, 3) Encourage Water Cooler Chatter.
 I’m sharing the tools that our remote team uses every single day.
 1) Slack — our headquarters.
 2) Zoom — video calls and screen sharing.
 3) Groove — customer support collaboration.
 4) World Time Buddy - know what time it is anywhere in the world.
 5) Trello — staying on the top of things.
 6) Teamweek - tracking high-level team tasks.
 7) Google Drive - keeping content and other company docs in one place.
 8) Music Streaming Apps — the service that divides our team.”